 For a moment, you might chuckle at the notion that the physician selected by the insurance company will have an unbiased opinion.
 The appointment itself may be either too short – or feel too intrusive.
 The IME is not generally conducted until after you’ve been released from treatment – or received maximum medical benefit.
 The subsequent findings will be documented and used for negotiation purposes.

-If you fail to show up for a scheduled independent medical exam, it’s more than likely that the defendant’s attorney will file a motion in court compelling you to do so.
+If you fail to show up for scheduled independent medical exams, it’s more than likely that the defendant’s attorney will file a motion in court compelling you to do so.
 Tennessee Rule of Civil Procedure 35.01 allows the court to order an IME whenever there is a legal claim involving a mental or physical condition.

 Without question, it’s most often a bad idea to ignore a court order.
 If you’re wondering how it might hurt your case, you may be interested in a recent case decided by the Court of Appeals of Tennessee.